 One of the first golf courses I played after moving to the Valley of the Sun was Longbow.
 Besides being one of the nicest courses in the East Valley area of Phoenix, it has an interesting back story.
 It originally opened in 1997 and was owned by Boeing.
 The name comes from the Apache Longbow attack helicopter built by Boeing right across the street from the course.
 Employees were offered a steep discount on tee times as a perk.

 In 2003, the course went through a major renovation.
 The temporary clubhouse, located south of the course, was just off McDowell Rd.
 The new clubhouse was built just north of the course and is located on Longbow Parkway.
 It is an incredible structure.
-Stone and metal, with an awesome back patio complete with fireplace, it’s perfect for a drink after the round or an awards banquet following a tournament.
+Stone and metal, with an awesome back patio complete with fireplace, it’s a perfect place to take off your Puma Golf Shoes and relax with a drink after a few rounds or an awards banquet following a tournament.

 The new Longbow opened in 2003.
 It is worth the drive from Phoenix or Scottsdale to play.
 With the completion of the Loop 202, the trip from North Scottsdale to East Mesa is all freeway and only about 30 minutes.

 Let’s talk about the course.
-Condition of the course is always top notch.
+Condition of the TimberStone course is always top notch.
 Longbow greens can be notoriously fast, and with some of the slopes, the old mantra “stay below the hole” is important.
-Most of the fairways are generous, but a few holes require some precision off the tee.
+Most of the fairways are generous, but a few holes require some precision off the tee, if you would like to play here then, learn more about TimberStone Golf Course.

 Longbow starts of with a long par 5.
 The hole is 626 from the tips, 588 from the one-ups and 522 from the regular tees.
 A sweeping dog left left, you are quickly introduced the the transition areas prominent at Longbow.
 The transition areas are basically cleared areas of desert.
 There are some native grasses and a few trees, but you will generally have a shot if you find yourself off the fairway.
 The entire left side of the hole is protected by one of these areas.
 Unless you have a single digit handicap, don’t bite off too much if you find yourselves in the dirt.
 Take your medicine and get it back in the fairway.
 The green on No 1 slopes from back to front, with a bit of a crown as well.
 Don’t go long left as the chip back up is a tough up and down.